-Part I examines the major thematic issues underlying the contemporary discourse on nuclear proliferation.
+- Part I examines the major thematic issues underlying the contemporary discourse on nuclear proliferation.

-Part II gives an overview of the evolving nuclear policies of the five established nuclear powers: the USA, Russia, the United Kingdom, France and the People's Republic of China.
+- Part II gives an overview of the evolving nuclear policies of the five established nuclear powers: the USA, Russia, the United Kingdom, France and the People's Republic of China.

-Part III looks at the three de facto nuclear states: India, Pakistan and Israel.
+- Part III looks at the three de facto nuclear states: India, Pakistan and Israel.

-Part IV examines two `problem states' in the proliferation matrix today: Iran and North Korea.
+- Part IV examines two `problem states' in the proliferation matrix today: Iran and North Korea.

-Part V sheds light on an important issue often ignored during discussions of nuclear proliferation – cases where states have made a deliberate policy choice of either renouncing their nuclear weapons programme, or have decided to remain a threshold state.
+- Part V sheds light on an important issue often ignored during discussions of nuclear proliferation – cases where states have made a deliberate policy choice of either renouncing their nuclear weapons programme, or have decided to remain a threshold state.
 The cases of South Africa, Egypt and Japan will be the focus of this section.

-The final section, Part VI, will examine the present state of the global nuclear non-proliferation regime, which most observers agree is currently facing a crisis of credibility.
+Part VI, will examine the present state of the global nuclear non-proliferation regime, which most observers agree is currently facing a crisis of credibility.
 The three pillars of this regime – the NPT, the Comprehensive Test Ban Treaty and the Fissile Material Cut-Off Treaty – will be analyzed.

-Chris Hobbs and Matthew Harries
+2 Nuclear Deterrence: Chris Hobbs and Matthew Harries

 The Five Nuclear Powers

-James J. Wirtz
+7 The USA: James Wirtz

-Paul Ingram and Michael Collins
+9 The UK: Paul Ingram and Michael Collins

 De-Factor Nuclear States